Self-planning Code Generation with Large Language Models: Conclusion

 \section{Conclusion}

-We explore plan-based code generation methods and propose a simple method to perform self-planning and generate code with LLMs.
-Self-planning code generation outperforms naïve direct generation on multiple code generation datasets by a large margin.
-Beyond that, we discuss several promising future works that we hope will move code generation, and even software engineering one step forward.
+In this paper, we have explored plan-aided code generation and proposed a simple but effective approach to perform self-planning and generate code with LLMs.
+Self-planning code generation outperforms direct generation with LLMs on multiple code generation datasets by a large margin.
+Moreover, self-planning approach leads to enhancements in the correctness, readability, and robustness of the generated code, as evidenced by human evaluation.
+Empirical evidence indicates that although self-planning is an emergent ability, incorporating planning strategies can yield advantages for most models.